TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Method

 In this way, we can optimise the surrogate objective $\hat{J}(\pi)$ by assigning $\sum\limits_{1\leq k \leq t}\langle \tarS(\s_t), \s_{k}-\s_{k-1} \rangle$ as the immediate reward.
 In practice, we simply assign the last term of the cumulative summation as the immediate reward $ r_t = \langle \tarS(\s_t), \s_{t}-\s_{t-1} \rangle$, and this version is shown to be the most effective.

-To tackle the sparsity problem mentioned in Sec.~\ref{sec:problem statement}, our idea is to build our policy $\policy$ upon the gradient-based action $\ac_t^g$ mentioned in Sec.~\ref{sec:planning}, as $\ac_t^g$ is the best direction to increase the likelihood:
+To further tackle the sparsity problem, our idea is to build a residual policy $\policy$ upon the gradient-based action $\ac_t^g$ mentioned in Sec.~\ref{sec:planning}, as $\ac_t^g$ helps to explore the regions with a high target likelihood:

 This approach is similar to the residual policy learning proposed by~\cite{Residual}.
-The $\ac^g_t$ serves as an initial policy, and the agent's policy network $\policy$ takes the target gradient $\g_t$ and the current state $\s_t$ as input and outputs $\pi(\s_t, \g_t)$ to `polish' the $\ac^g_t$.
-The agent finally outputs `polished' action $\ac_t = \pi(\s_t, \g_t) + \ac^g_t$.
-In this way, the agent can not only benefit from the efficient exploration but also have less training burden as it `stands on the giant's shoulder' (\ie the gradient-based action $\ac^g_t$).
+The $\ac^g_t$ serves as an initial policy, and the residual policy network $\policy$ takes the target gradient $\g_t$ and the current state $\s_t$ as input and outputs $\pi(\s_t, \g_t)$ to `correct' the $\ac^g_t$.
+The agent finally outputs a `corrected' action $\ac_t = \pi(\s_t, \g_t) + \ac^g_t$.
+In this way, the agent can benefit from the efficient exploration and have less training burden as it `stands on the giant's shoulder' (\ie the gradient-based action $\ac^g_t$).